TheNeuronProject/ef.js/README.md

 ### Global Namespaces

-ef.js has 4 [built-in global namespaces](https://github.com/TheNeuronProject/ef-core/blob/master/src/lib/utils/namespaces.js#L2-L5), which are `html` for HTML elements, `svg` for SVG elements, `math` for MathML elements and `xlink` for `xlink` attributes.
+ef.js has 5 [built-in global namespaces](https://github.com/TheNeuronProject/ef-core/blob/master/src/lib/utils/namespaces.js#L2-L6), which are `xml` for XML namespace itself, `html` for HTML elements, `svg` for SVG elements, `math` for MathML elements and `xlink` for `xlink` attributes.
 You can register custom global namespaces using `declareNamespace`:
 ```js
 import {declareNamespace} from 'ef.js'